 The other path takes you along the east side of the canyon and consists of a moderate hike of about 45 minutes until you reach the bottom of the canyon.

-Jökulsá river is considered by locals to be one of Iceland’s most notorious rivers therefore attempting to cross it from east to west of vis versa is strictly a big no-no!
+Jökulsá river is considered by locals to be one of Iceland’s most notorious rivers, therefore attempting to cross it from east to west or vice versa is strictly a big no-no!

 Can you visit Stuðlagil canyon during winter?